Get More People Out to Your Write for Rights AND Make it Amazing!

 10. Connect with other events around Canada and the world!

-No matter what time your event is at, at noon your time, wherever you are, post a message Twitter or Instagram.
+No matter what time your event is at post a message Twitter, Instagram, or the Facebook Event page.
 Amnesty activists are taking part during every hour of the day through every time zone around the globe.
-Amnesty’s International Secretariat Twitter account (@AmnestyOnline) will retweet and quote these actions (you must use the hashtag #W4R16) to capture the wave of activity as it travels across the 24-hour cycle.
-Check out this blog for more details and sample tweets!
+We'll be retweeting and sharing your posts on our Write for Rights solidarity page (you must use the hashtag #WriteforRights or #W4R17 for it to appear) to capture the wave of activity as events happen across the world.
+Bring events happening around the world to your event by projecting our Write for Rights solidarity page on a wall or screen.